Antiz96/Linux-Server/Servers/Proxmox.md

 ### Limit ZFS Memory Usage (optional)

-ZFS uses 50% of the host memory for the Adaptive Replacement Cache (ARC) by default (see [this link](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#sysadmin_zfs_limit_memory_usage) for details.
+ZFS uses 50% of the host memory for the Adaptive Replacement Cache (ARC) by default, see [this link](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#sysadmin_zfs_limit_memory_usage) for details.

 You can see the current amount of ZFS memory usage by running: